GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

-According to the result 8526843.00000001 is the combined revenue earned from the "Electronics "and "Clothing"categories from "Flagship store".
+According to the result 3409559.27000001 is the combined revenue earned from the "Electronics "and "Clothing"categories from "Flagship store".
 In this objective inner Join is used for join the two table Transactons and Prod_cat_info.
-Where is used for filtering the data.
+Where is used for filtering the data.This analysis assists in evaluating the performance of specific product categories at flagship locations, guiding inventory management and promotional strategies to optimize sales and profitability.

 # Bussiness Objective(9): What is the total revenue generated from "Male" customers in "Electronic" category?
 Output should disply total revenue by prod sub_cat?